Efficient Hamiltonian learning from Gibbs states: Numerical results

 Hamiltonian recovery error was quantified using the overlap as in \cite{Qi2019}: let $y\in \R^s$ be the vector of recovered Hamiltonian coefficients and $z\in \R^s$ the vector of true Hamiltonian coefficients.
 The Hamiltonian recovery error is then defined as the relative angle of the two, which for small angles approximately equals the reciprocal of the signal-to-noise ratio:

 Note that this metric is not sensitive to the overall scaling of the Hamiltonian.
-This degree of freedom of the Hamiltonian is fixed by the normalization (\ref{SDP-normalization}) anyway and instead appears in the temperature $T$.
+This degree of freedom is effectively the inverse temperature $1/T$.
 Interestingly, the algorithm reconstructed the ``projective'' degrees of freedom of the Hamiltonian terms much more accurately than it did its overall scale (or equivalently, the temperature).

 The Hamiltonian recovery error $\theta$ and the recovered temperature $T$ are plotted against $\sigma_{noise}$ in Figure \ref{fig:1}.
-A temperature-dependent noise threshold is found between $\sigma_{noise} \approx 10^{-5}$ and $\sigma_{noise} \approx 10^{-3}$ above which the matrix $\boldsymbol{\Delta}$ ceases to be positive definite.
-The algorithm could possibly be emended to work for higher noise values by projecting onto the orthocomplement of the nonpositive eigenspace of $\boldsymbol{\Delta}$, but we leave this to future work.
+A temperature-dependent noise threshold is found between $\sigma_{noise} \approx 10^{-5}$ and $\sigma_{noise} \approx 10^{-3}$ above which the matrix $\boldsymbol{\Delta}$ ceases to be positive definite -- these are the right endpoints of the plots in Figure \ref{fig:1}.
+The algorithm could possibly be emended to work for higher noise values by projecting onto the positive eigenspace of $\boldsymbol{\Delta}$, but we leave this to future work.

 As one shrinks the noise amplitude, the recovery error first decreases (for high temperatures, this decrease is linear to a good approximation).
 This persists up until, at some temperature-dependent critical value of the noise amplitude, the recovery error plateaus.
 We interpret this two-stage behaviour as follows.
-In the limit of zero measurement error, perfect recovery is not guaranteed because the condition (\ref{eqn:matrix-eeb}) is weaker than the Gibbs condition.
-Instead, (\ref{eqn:matrix-eeb}) defines a convex set of candidate Hamiltonians, and the algorithm picks one of these by maximizing the regularization parameter $\mu$.
+In the limit of zero measurement error, perfect recovery is not guaranteed because the matrix EEB inequality (\ref{eqn:matrix-eeb}) is weaker than the Gibbs condition.
+Instead, it defines a convex set of candidate Hamiltonians, and the algorithm picks one of these by maximizing the regularization parameter $\mu$.
 The recovery error is then on the order of the diameter of this convex set.
-Thus for low enough levels of measurement noise the recovery error is roughly constant.
+Thus for low enough levels of measurement noise the recovery error is approximately noise-independent.

-We posit that the only way to lower the levels of these plateaux is to enlarge the set of perturbing operators, which tightens the constraint (\ref{eqn:matrix-eeb}).
-This is relevant if one wants to prove asymptotic bounds on the number of copies of the state and the computational resources needed to specify the Hamiltonian up to an arbitrarily low error.